dhon/Mafia/README.md

 Refer to this link if you encounter errors, but be weary of overwriting project code: http://gonehybrid.com/how-to-write-automated-tests-for-your-ionic-app-part-2/

-If the testing suite still doesn't work, check the screenshots in the testingImages folder at the root of the project.
+If the testing suite still doesn't work, check the screenshots in the testingImage folder at the root of the project.

 Enjoy the testing!